Houston Psychiatrist

 4. Take Breaks

-Give yourself permission to pause, especially if work or school is a stressor.
+Give yourself permission to pause.
 Short breaks during the day can help prevent nervous system overload.
+These breaks would be a great time to practice progressive muscle relaxation, meditation, or box breathing.

 5. Create a Soothing Routine